 I am pleased to continue the RCPA's tradition of providing a dignified burial on Staten Island to all decedents whose estates we administer.
 In the fiscal year 2018, (July 1, 2017 through June 30, 2018), thanks in large part to generous donated services from businesses and elected officials, the RCPA arranged for the dignified burials of 71 Staten Island residents, including 32 still born infants, preventing the fate of their being ignobly buried on Hart Island – New York City's pauper's gravesite – as is the practice in the other boroughs of New York City.

 Dignity and compassion for all, coupled with transparency and accountability in the operations of the office of the RCPA, are my top priorities.
 In addition to the above listed areas of responsibility, other areas of interest include:

 If your community group or organization would like me to address you on any of the above topics, please contact the office.
-Also, if you have questions or comments about using this website, or suggestions for its improvement, we welcome your feedback.
+Also, if you have any questions or comments regarding this website, please let us know, we welcome your feedback!

 Public Administrator, Richmond County

 "[W]e are but stewards of this earth, and it is incumbent upon us to leave it in a better place than when we came into being."
 Edwina Frances Martin, Esq., Swearing In as Richmond County Public Administrator, February 9, 2019.